Did you know that hospitality workers form one of the largest industries in our nation with the least amount of support?

 For those on a survival budget, sometimes a simple problem like a car breakdown or short-term health issue can start a cycle that leads to loss of employment and even homelessness.
 According to the Idaho Department of Labor May 2019 report, there were 7,820 food service employees in Coeur d’Alene.

 ALICE is a United Way acronym for Asset Limited, Income Constrained, yet Employed.
 The ALICE population consists of people who earn enough income to be above the federal poverty line but do not earn enough to make a living wage.
 In the Coeur d’Alene area, a significant portion of the ALICE population includes workers in the restaurant and hospitality industry.

 Did you know...?

-The yearly cost of living for a single parent with one child in the Inland Northwest is $43,690, while the average salary for someone working full time in the restaurant and hospitality industry, including management, is $23,000.
+The yearly survival budget for a family with two adults and two children in Kootenai County is $56,112, while the average salary for someone working full time in the restaurant and hospitality industry, including management, is $23,160..

 The ALICE population works hard, but often falls short of what they need to consistently cover the basic costs of living.

 The ALICE population is unable to save for the future; therefore, they are vulnerable to a single emergency that can push them into crisis and even poverty.